Rogers Centre Toronto Blue Jays events tickets parking hotels seating food

 These days, Rogers Centre, home of the Toronto Blue Jays, stands out more as an anomaly in the MLB ballpark scene.
 It’s a behemoth among intimate venues; it’s round and symmetrical whereas others are often lauded for their quirks and uniqueness; and it’s one of the few parks in the majors using an artificial playing surface.

-So it might be easy to think of the place as outdated and not worth visiting, but let’s not forget that some 30 years ago it came onto the scene as a marvel — the first in North American sports to have a retractable roof and the first to have a hotel built in with rooms overlooking the field.
+So it might be easy to think of the place as outdated and not worth visiting, but let’s not forget that more than 30 years ago it came onto the scene as a marvel — the first in North American sports to have a retractable roof and the first to have a hotel built in with rooms overlooking the field.

 And you could make a case that of all the venues of that era to have “__dome” as its name, “SkyDome” was the coolest name out there.